divoxx/goproj/README.md

 The content of `.gopath` is irrelevant, it's recommended to simply `touch .gopath`.

+In case a `.gopath` is not found, the wrapper won't touch the `GO_PATH` env variable and will just delegate to go tool.

 Installation
 ------------

-For now, the easiest way of installing it is by cloning the repository, and setting `PATH` and `GO_TOOL` properly.
+For now, the easiest way of installing it is by cloning the repository, adding the repos `bin/` folder to the `PATH` env variable and setting `GO_TOOL` with the go tool absolute path.

-If you're on linux:
+If you're on linux, you can copy & paste this:

 ```
 git clone git://github.com/divoxx/goproj